johnnyhoichuen/wheelchair-master/README.md

 # wheelchair-test-master

 ## Background:
 I'm working on a university research project that targets at building an autonomous wheelchair.
 The current stage aims at reverse engineering a part of the wheelchair controller so to skip all the circuit designs, etc.

 ## Original System:
 ![original system](https://github.com/johnnyhoichuen/wheelchair-master/blob/main/images/Original%20system.jpeg)

 The original wheelchair controller contains a Renesas R7F0C019L2[1] (I2C Master/Controller) and a Melexis MLX90393 Magnetic Position Sensor[2] (Slave/Target).
 The position sensor will send the position of a joystick mounted on the the wheelchair controller, according to periodic requests from the master MCU.
+However, as the wheelchair is bought from some vendor, I am **not able to change anything on the master MCU**.

 ## Target System(not this github project is about):
 ![target system](https://github.com/johnnyhoichuen/wheelchair-master/blob/main/images/Target%20system.jpeg)